twitter-outline arrow envelope hashtag phone speech-bubble state

 1. Shred Some Powder

 Three Rivers Park District offers downhill skiing and snowboarding at Maple Grove’s Elm Creek Winter Recreation Area and Bloomington’s Hyland Hills Ski Area.
 Elm Creek has a lighted tubing hill as well.
-For bigger challenges, head to Burnsville’s Buck Hill, where Olympic gold medalist Lindsey Vonn once trained, or hit the Afton Alps, where 50 trails carve through nearly 300 acres overlooking the St. Croix River Valley at Hastings.
+For bigger challenges, head to Burnsville’s Buck Hill, where Olympic gold medalist Lindsey Vonn once trained, or hit Afton Alps, where 50 trails carve through nearly 300 acres overlooking the St. Croix River Valley in Hastings.
 All these sites offer lessons for newbies, as well as chalets with steaming drinks for family members who prefer watching over whooshing.

 2. Celebrate All Things Winter